-Ongoing Review
+4. Ongoing Review

 A key commitment of the European Commission's F2F and Biodiversity Strategies is a 50 percent reduction of the use and risk of pesticides by 2030.
 The Strategies aim to protect and restore biodiversity and make the European agrifood sector more sustainable through pesticide reduction targets and wider adoption of integrated pest management (IPM) practices.
 As part of the F2F Strategy, the Commission proposed several initiatives that link to EU pesticide regulations.
-The pesticide initiatives outlined in the F2F and Biodiversity Strategies will also be supported by recommendations from the completed reevaluation of the functioning and effectiveness of the EU legislation on plant protection products and pesticide residues, known as REFIT (see also section below).
+The pesticide initiatives outlined in the F2F and Biodiversity Strategies will also be supported by recommendations from the completed reevaluation of the functioning and effectiveness of the EU legislation on plant protection products and pesticide residues, known as REFIT, including a revision of the Sustainable Use of Pesticides Directive (SUD).
 Please find here a link to the GAIN report on the Pesticide Initiatives in the Farm to Fork Strategy.